patil6717/Sem6-Project/README.md

    ii) User Can Request For Bus For Their Occasion, IF Admin Approve Than The All Details Of Request Can Send To them Directly With Contact Details
 4) Admin Also Can Manage Driver And Buses, in Addition Admin Can Also Manage Availability Of Bus Or Driver.

-It IS Devloped With The Help OF Creative-Tim Laravel White Dashboard For Admin Side Design And For User Side Design That Is Done With The Help Of Bootstrap Studio

-For Seat Chart Plugin- J-query Seat Chart Plugin Is Used.
+-It IS Devloped With The Help OF Creative-Tim Laravel White Dashboard For Admin Side Design -And For User Side Design That Is Done With The Help Of Bootstrap Studio -For Seat Chart Plugin- J-query Seat Chart Plugin Is Used.

+Thanks
+Yogesh Patil
+yogeshpatil.epizy.com :)